Genesee County Educational Foundation

 The Genesee County Educational Foundation (GCEF) is a nonprofit organization that was established in 1985 by the Genesee Intermediate School District (GISD) and is governed by a volunteer board of directors.
 The foundation’s mission is critical to the success of students in Genesee County and supports GISD initiatives to:

-- Conduct and promote programs
+- Conduct and promote innovative programs

 - Leverage resources that support hands-on and site based learning experiences, before and after school programs, early childhood initiatives, and scholarship programs for higher education students and teacher candidates.

 - Develop a public relations program to promote these initiatives.

 - Solicit funds from external sources to support the purpose of the Foundation.

 The GCEF honors Everyday Hero, Dr. Amy Fugate (right).

 The GCEF honors Everyday Hero, Lori Vedder (left).

 The GCEF honors Everyday Hero, Laurie Bone (left).

 The GCEF honors Everyday Hero, Pam Emmendorfer (left).